ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 │   ├── sentiment-analysis.ipynb  # contains sentiment analysis notebook
 ├── README.md                          # public-facing preview
-├── final_notebook.ipynb               # final version of data cleaning, EDA, feature engineering, and modeling process └── presentation.pdf    # deck
+├── final_notebook.ipynb               # final version of data cleaning, EDA, feature engineering, and modeling process ├── functions.py              # functions used in the final notebook └── presentation.pdf    # deck
 ```
 ## For More Information or Suggestions